 Holidays

 Holidays at Temple Beth El are special, combining tradition, music and a little bit of creativity.
-From “Chanukah Under the Stars” at Mizner Park to our zany Purim spiels to our incredible story-telling, Passover seders, we come together to bring new meaning and enjoyment to the traditions of our past.
+From zany Purim spiels to our incredible story-telling Passover seders, we come together to bring new meaning and enjoyment to the traditions of our past.

 Yom Kippur, considered the holiest day on the Jewish calendar, means “Day of Atonement” and refers to the annual Jewish observance of fasting, prayer and repentance.
-Listen to the sounds of the shofar and the inspiring words of Rabbi Dan Levin, Rabbi Jessica Spitalnic Brockman and Rabbi Greg Weisman on this solemn day.
-Children’s services take place in the afternoon and are geared toward specific age groups.
+Listen to the sounds of the shofar and the inspiring words of our clergy on this solemn day.
+We also have children’s services geared toward specific age groups.

 Simchat Torah celebrates the completion of the annual reading of the Torah.
 As part of the celebration at Temple Beth El, the Torah scrolls are unravelled completely with each member of the congregation holding onto the Torah scroll as it creates a circle around the sanctuary.